 In February 2011, City and Town Clerks, hospitals and the Registry of Vital Records and Statistics (RVRS) began using VIP to create, record, print, and amend birth certificates in Massachusetts.
 Birth records and supporting documentation are stored in a centralized database, allowing both clerks and RVRS staff to view and work with the most up-to-date and current records at all times.
 VIP provides better protection for these primary identity documents from loss and fraud.
 Additionally, VIP provides automated auditing of records which enhances the data quality of state records and reduces the need for amendments.

 The electronic death registration system (EDRS) is the second module in the Department of Public Health’s web-based Vitals Information Partnership (V.I.P.) system.
-With the launch of an electronic death registration module (EDRS) in of the first quarter of 2014, V.I.P. will enable authorized physicians, hospitals, medical personnel, funeral directors, nursing homes, hospice centers, boards of health, and city/town clerks to complete, register and amend death certificates through a secure, online system.
+With the launch of an electronic death registration module (EDRS) in of the second quarter of 2014, V.I.P. will enable authorized physicians, hospitals, medical personnel, funeral directors, nursing homes, hospice centers, boards of health, and city/town clerks to complete, register and amend death certificates through a secure, online system.

 EDRS will benefit all partners in the death certificate process, as well as the families of the decedents.
 EDRS will:

 - Save time and effort with online cause-of-death entry and certification

 - Enable a paperless workflow, with the option for physicians to certify records online or by fax

 - Improve accuracy of death certificates through instant edits and online help

 - Significantly improve the timeliness of data availability for surveillance and research from months to days

 - Prevent fraud through secure user authentication; validation of social security numbers; birth/death matching; and prevent loss of paper certificates